| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 varies week to week and it has gotten icy slick the past few weeks and there was little

+water put down tonight.
 The track was still heavy in hot laps and the car was a little

 tight.
 Couldn't really get in good but figured the track would come to me so I didn't make

 any changes for the heat race except I increased the stagger to 15+ inches.
+My draw started me 5th in the heat.
+The track hadn't changed any and

 it was fast for everyone.
 I was still tight in, on the bottom so I went to the cushion and